Involving and supporting our employees

 Health and retirement insurance agreements.
 These are offered in the majority of the countries where Rexel is present, often in addition to mandatory coverage provided by law.
 Depending on local regulations, the Group can also implement supplemental retirement arrangements.

 Rexel +, “Protection for all”.
-With this plan, which was launched 12 years ago, the Group aims to guarantee a minimum level of social protection against work hazards.
+With this plan, which was launched 13 years ago, the Group aims to guarantee a minimum level of social protection against work hazards.
 The plan provides for the payment of a lump sum between one- and two-years’ basic salary in the event of death or permanent disability.
-In 2021, 3,306 employees benefit from this coverage.
+In 2022, more than 3,000 employees benefit from this coverage.
 The program includes four local policies covering Austria, Luxembourg, the United Kingdom, and one policy emitted by France covering Slovenia under conditions of freedom to provide services.

 Other advantages or services* may be legally offered to employees, beyond legal obligations.
 They are then negotiated within the framework of collective agreements or granted unilaterally.